 - 128-bit AES encryption – compatible with Acrobat 7.0 and later.
 It provides an AES encryption algorithm (It’s more secure than older RC4).

-- 256-bit AES encryption – compatible with Acrobat 9.0 and later.
-It offers the highest level of security known in PDF.
+- 128-bit RC4 Encryption – compatible with Acrobat 6.x and above.
+It provides the lowest level of security.

 - Password required to open document: Anyone that wants to open (read) the document must know this password.

 - Password required to change permissions and passwords: Anyone who wants to change the document passwords or document permissions must know this password.

 Following PDF Document permissions are supported by PDF Impress: